ImmersiveIran > Travel Guide > Is Iran safe to visit?

 Though driving might be different from your country, Iran has a well-developed road infrastructure and highway system connecting major cities, making travel safe and convenient.
 Long-distance buses are widely available and provide affordable, reliable service between cities.
 In addition to road transportation, though not as widespread, the rail network and domestic flights connect major cities, making long-distance travel more convenient.
 In rare force majeure circumstances, flights might be temporarily cancelled.

-In Iran, tap water in major cities and tourist areas is treated and generally safe to drink.
-Food hygiene standards are high, and most restaurants maintain good cleanliness.
+One of the unique features that make Iran safe is that tap water in major cities and tourist areas is treated and generally safe to drink.
+Food hygiene standards are also high, and most restaurants maintain good cleanliness.
 While some travelers may experience mild digestive discomfort, food-related illnesses are not a significant concern in Iran.

-Thanks to the warm hospitality of the Iranian people, many from around the world have had positive experiences exploring the country on their own.
+Thanks to the warm hospitality of the Iranian people, many from around the world have had positive experiences exploring the country on their own and have happily confirmed that Iran is safe.

 Many Iranians, especially younger ones and in major cities, speak English and are always happy to help.